 Teens are essentially learning everything there is to know about driving for the first time.
 Reaction times are slower, dangers may not be as apparent, and a false sense of confidence may create an inaccurate perception of road conditions.

-Consider the fact that people in the 15 -19 age group account for only 7% of the U.S. population, yet they also account for 11% of all motor vehicle injuries in the country.
-And to put things into quantifiable terms which absolutely anyone can understand, teen related car crashes account for $13.6 billion (8.4%) of the accumulated costs of all motor vehicle injuries in the United States.
+Consider the fact that people in the 15 -19 age range account for only 7 percent of the U.S. population, yet they also account for 11 percent of all motor vehicle injuries in the country.
+Teen related car crashes account for $13.6 billion (8.4 percent) of the accumulated costs of all motor vehicle injuries in the United States.

 The following groups of inexperienced drivers are at an especially high risk for serious or deadly car crashes:

 - Males – the death rate for male drivers is twice as high than for female drivers.

 - Teens Driving With Other Teens – Teens driving in the same car with other teens have an increased risk of a collision.
 The greater the number of teens in the car, the greater the overall risk for a crash.

 - Newly licensed teens: The risk of being involved in a car crash is especially high for new drivers, especially in the first 8 to 10 weeks.